nikki-experiments/dev-setup/README.md

 ### Configuration

-Some **VS extensions** I've enabled in VSCode include: Auto Close Tag, Auto Complete Tag, Auto Rename Tag, GitLens, Live Server, Markdown Preview Enhanced, Path Intellisense, Simple React Snippets, Version Lens, vscode-styled-components.
-(Others that might be better handled as dependencies in package.json include Prettier & ESLint).
+Some **VS extensions** I've enabled in VSCode include: Auto Close Tag, Auto Complete Tag, Auto Rename Tag, GitLens, Live Server, Markdown Preview Enhanced, Path Intellisense, Simple React Snippets, Version Lens, vscode-styled-components, Prettier & ESLint.

+After you install the **Prettier** extention (called Prettier - Code Formatter) open the VScode Settings file and search for 'default formatter'.
+Then select esbenp.prettier-vscode.
+Then search for 'format onSave' and make sure it is checked.
+If your project is not using a specific npm Prettier package then the default VScode extension will be used to format your pages.
+Otherwise the npm package should take presedence.
+You can always disable the extension if you get conflicting Prettier rules.

 Set **VS settings** in VS Code: Shift + CMD + P.
 Then choose Preferences: Open Settings (JSON).